rubelw/OSSS/README.md

-# Open Source School Software
+# (Currently in Development) Open Source School Software

 A community-driven, modular suite of applications for K‑12 districts.
 This repo is a **polyglot monorepo** that hosts multiple apps (each independently deployable) plus shared packages and infra.
 Use the provided templates to spin up new apps quickly.